DanielCConlon/just-tech-news/README.md

 - Update existing routes to include comment data.

 - Deploy the full suite of APIs to Heroku with their free SQL add-on.

+# 14.1

+- Use proper code organization paradigms in a full-stack app.

+- Use a template engine to deliver front-end files.